-I sincerely thank our donors, Board of Trustees, general members, staff, and volunteers and other civil society partners for their steadfast support.
-This report reflects both progress and persistent challenges, but above all, it shows a commitment to moving towards transparent, accountable, and democratic governance.
-TIB remains committed to this journey-with courage, integrity, and the people at its core.
+I sincerely thank our donors, Board of Trustees, general members, staff and volunteers, champions in the government, media and civil society partners for their continued invaluable support.
+This report presents glimpses of both progress and our persistent challenges.
+It also represents our unqualified commitment to continue to contributing towards transparent, accountable, and democratic governance in Bangladesh with courage, integrity and resilience.